sallymroberts/SceneFrancisco/README.md

 Contains many functions to retrieve additional data about the movies and to clean up the data, including:
   - Use the Internet Movie Database (IMDB) API to retrieve the IMDB ID associated with each movie title.
 Use that IMDB ID to build the URL for the IMDB page for each movie.
 Load the IMDB ID and IMDB URL to the Movies table.
   - A Google map requires the latitude and longitude identifying a location to display a marker on a map.
 I used the Python Geocoder function to access the Google API to retrieve the latitude and longitude associated with the location description provided by the San Francisco Film Commission, and loaded the latitude and longitude for each filming location to the Movie locations table.
   - The Internet Movie Database (IMDB) does not provide API’s to access most of the information about movies available on their site.
-OMDBAPI.com provides an API to obtain movie data.
+The Open Movie Database (OMDB) provides an API to obtain movie data.
 I used the OMDB API to obtain the IMDB poster image URL, genre, and plot description and loaded this data to the Movies table.
-  - Set the movie image URL to Null (None in Python) for movie poster URL’s retrieved using the OMDB API that had the value “N/A”.
+  - Set the movie image URL to Null (None in Python) for movie poster URL’s retrieved using the Open Movie Database (OMDB) API that had the value “N/A”.
   - Download the Internet Movie Database (IMDB) movie poster images to respect IMDB’s desire to reduce impact on their servers by blocking hot-linking access to these images, which I encountered in my initial attempt to display these images on the movie detail page.
   - Update the Movies table with a reformatted title for movies beginning with “The “ and “A “ to facilitate listing the movies in alphabetical order.
 For example, I reformatted “The Bachelor” to “Bachelor, The”.
 In the app server.py file, I reformatted these titles to display the original title on the Movie detail page.
   - Update the Movies table with the correct Internet Movie Database (IMDB) ID for 33 IMDB ID’s incorrectly identified by the IMDB API for which I manually identified the correct IMDB ID.
 In most cases, the incorrect ID’s were for movies with similar or identical titles.